February 6th, 2020 | Ken Schnee, General Manager - Technology, Media, Entertainment, and Hospitality

 Businesses can also post thought leadership blogs and articles, and other relevant content on these platforms.
 A great way to learn about the company culture and its values is to experience it.
 Candidates can get a taste of office culture through Instagram posts that focus on company culture, community service events, and employee celebrations.
 Reading these pieces, potential applicants will feel a connection to the company.
 Relevant and interesting content will attract the “right-fit” candidates to apply by establishing an emotional connection.

 Social media isn’t solely for candidates to learn about companies.
 Companies can gain insight into social media behavior on to learn about their candidates or even existing employees.
-Although not all information can be used in a hiring decision, conducting compliant social media screening an alert companies to potential red flags.
+Although not all information can be used in a hiring decision, conducting compliant social media background check alerts companies to potential red flags.
 Organizations can identify whether candidates exhibit racist, sexist, or other intolerant or disruptive language or behaviors.
 It can demonstrate that your organization prioritizes safety and is committed to creating a great environment at the workplace when you screen for anti-social, violent, and illegal behaviors.

 5. Maintain a Positive Candidate Experience

 Companies should focus on engaging with candidates in a positive way, starting from the first interaction with potential hires.
 Candidates are excited about the new opportunities, when companies understand and share this sentiment, they create the correct first impression.
 This shared experience can begin by optimizing the recruiting, background screening, and onboarding process.
 When candidates receive a job offer, they extensively research the company.
 The digital age supplies candidates with endless information.
 According the Glassdoor, candidates will read six reviews on the company before forming an opinion.
 Surprisingly, 95% of job seekers surveyed said that an employer’s reputation impacts their decision.
 Maintaining a positive candidate experience throughout all aspects of the hiring process can create a great early impression of the company among potential hires.